Renewing Your Tourist Visa In Nicaragua.

 What is a tourist visa?
 Why do I have to renew my tourist visa?
 What is a border run?
 We will explain the in’s and out’s of how to renew your Nicaraguan tourist visa in a simple step by step manner.

 A tourist visa is a document stating that you are a non-citizen to that country, and you are entering for a temporary period of time.
-If you come from the US, Canada, Australia, New Zealand, or Europe, you will not need to apply for a tourist visa in advance.
-You will automatically receive one when you pass through customs at the airport, and that tourist visa will be valid for 90 days from day of arrival.
-It will cost you $10.
-This visa has to be renewed every 90 days either by doing a border run to Costa Rica or by renewing it in country.
+If you come from the US, Canada, Australia, New Zealand, or Europe, you will not need to apply for a tourist visa in advance, however you will need a passport from your home country.
+You will automatically receive your touris visa when you pass through customs at the Managua airport, and that tourist visa will be valid for 90 days from day of arrival.
+It will cost you $10 US.
+This visa has to be renewed every 90 days either by doing a border run to Costa Rica (Best practice) or by renewing it in country.

 Costa Rica is the closest country to Nicaragua that is you are able to renew your tourist visa.
 Guatemala, El Salvador, and Honduras are part of the CA-4 zone agreement with Nicaragua.
 This is an economic agreement between these countries that make it easy for people to move freely about them.
-Therefore, there are no international border controls between them.
+Because of this, there are international border controls between them, however you will not receive a stamp to renew your tourist visa for Nicaragua.
 Most people have no problem going to Costa Rica, and often do border runs with friends to make an adventure out of it.
 Something to consider is that Costa Rica is more expensive than Nicaragua, and three nights lodging, food, and transportation to and from the country.
 This can add up, and can cost a single traveler close to $200.

-To renew your visa in Nicaragua , you will have to visit one of the immigration offices within the country.
-There is one in Leon, Chinandega, Matagalpa, and two in Managua.
-The second Immigration office in Managua is at the MetroCentro mall, within walking distance of the UCA bus/microbus terminal in Managua.
-The mall opens at 8:30 in the morning, however the office opens up at 10:00.
+To renew your visa in Nicaragua , you will have to visit the immigration office in Managua.
+The office opens at 8:00 am.
 There is usually a long line, so get there early.
-In order to renew your tourist visa in Nicaragua, you will need to go to one of the immigration offices within one or two days of your visa expiring, so be sure to have an accurate count.
+In order to renew your tourist visa in Nicaragua, you will need to go to the immigration office within one or two days of your visa expiring, so be sure to have an accurate count.

 You will need two photocopies of your passport, the first of your picture page, and the second of the last passport stamp that you entered the country on.
 It is less than $20 for each 30 day period that you want to extend and you can extend up to 90 days.
 So if you extend for 90 days, it will cost you less than $60 to renew your tourist visa.
 You will also need to fill out an application that is in Spanish, but no worries, there are examples on the walls that help out with that.
+You will also need proof of onward travel during the next 90 day period.
+What most people do is get a bus ticket, or a plane ticket to another country, say Panama.
 If you have exceeded your original 90-day limit, you will be faced with penalty charges as well and those are $2.00 per day that you are over the 90-day limit.
 I highly discourage overstaying on your visa without renewing it.
-So by renewing your tourist visa by this method, you can save well over $120 by not going to Costa Rica.

 Please note, you cannot renew your tourist visa in country two times in a row.
 So if you come into the country in January, renew your visa in Nicaragua at the end of March, or 90 days later, the following 90 day period (June) you need to leave the country, and do a border run (likely) to Costa Rica.